Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 indicates that Baxter has a median income of $50,852 and an average income of $65,776.
-This is lower than the national averages of $57,688 (median) and $75,164 (average).
-In Greater Melbourne, the median income is $57,688 with an average income of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year ending June 2023, estimated incomes for September 2025 would be approximately $55,047 (median) and $71,203 (average).
-Census data shows that household, family, and personal incomes in Baxter are modest, ranking between the 35th and 43rd percentiles.
-In Baxter, 33.5% of individuals fall within the $1,500 - $2,999 income range, similar to the metropolitan region where 32.8% occupy this range.
+The median taxpayer income in Baxter for financial year 2023 was $50,852.
+The average income was $65,776.
+This is lower than the national average.
+In Greater Melbourne, the median income was $57,688 and the average was $75,164.
+By September 2025, estimates suggest the median income in Baxter will be approximately $55,047 and the average will be around $71,203, based on an 8.25% increase from financial year 2023.
+According to census data, incomes in Baxter rank modestly, between the 35th and 43rd percentiles for households, families, and individuals.
+In Baxter, 33.5% of the population (776 individuals) fall within the $1,500 - $2,999 income range, similar to the surrounding region where this cohort represents 32.8%.
 Housing affordability pressures are severe in Baxter, with only 83.3% of income remaining after housing costs, ranking at the 35th percentile.

 Frequently Asked Questions - Income